ziggy6792/ziggy6792.github.io/content/projects/whire/index.md

 [Benjamin Marsili](https://www.linkedin.com/in/marsilib/) (founder of Whire) hired me to help him build a recruiting network platform for companies to;

-- Broadcast jobs from LinkedIn (or other sources)
+- Broadcast jobs from LinkedIn (and other sources)
 - Directly interview candidates who are referred members of the Whire network
 - Make hiring decisions and then pay for successfully hired candidates

-For more information visit [whire.net](https://www.whire.net/)
+For more information on Whire visit [whire.net](https://www.whire.net/).<br>
+To try the Whire platform yourself, visit [app.whire.net](https://app.whire.net/).

 ## My Engagement with Whire